cehrig/cloudflare-workers-modules/Readme.md

 I am not going into the details how to use npm modules and webpack with Cloudflare Workers, because this is covered by Cloudflare docs.[4]
-Instead, I'm explaining how the code is structured, to give you some inspiration how to encapsulate and re-use business logic with Workers.
+Instead, I'm explaining how the code is structured, to give you some inspiration how to encapsulate and reuse business logic with Workers.

 ### `modules/`